Welcome to today's edition of the Rush 24-7 podcast.

 The schools, the government schools crash and burn.

-Well, it's just proof that you're a tightwad, and they need more money.
+Well, it's just proof that you're a tightwad and they need more money.

-Yeah, that that you're the y that's the exact point, John.
+Yeah, that's the exact point, John.

-They always say, Oh, yes, but no, no, no, that wasn't pure communism.
+They always say, oh, yes, but no, no, no, that wasn't pure communism.

-We just it's still correct in theory.
+It's still correct in theory.

 But if we just do it one more time and we do it right, the whole thing will work.